 The Vuori Kore Short has two slash pockets on each side which are fairly deep and a back pocket.
 You can easily store your wallet and phone in them without them slipping out when walking or bringing the leg upwards into hip flexion.

-I personally would have liked to see a zip pocket on at least one side, but when we’re talking about casual wear, this pocket system works perfectly fine.
+I would have liked to see a zip pocket on at least one side, but when we’re talking about casual wear, this pocket system works perfectly fine.

 Construction